albill/albill.github.com/_posts/2004-01-13-an-interesting-discussion-on-groups.markdown

 ---
+author: admin
+date: '2004-01-13 18:18:00'
 layout: post
+slug: an-interesting-discussion-on-groups
+status: publish
 title: An interesting discussion on groups...
-published: true
-meta: {}

-tags:
+wordpress_id: '18'
+categories:
 - Society
-type: post
-status: publish
 ---
 This article focussed on "Phantom Authority" using Wikipedia as an example.